section-engineering-education/engineering-education/content/articles/testing-for-broken-authentication-in-web-apps/index.md

 ![login error](/engineering-education/testing-for-broken-authentication-in-web-apps/error.png)

 From the above screenshot, an error message is displayed.
-Some applications simply come out to tell you the particular field that contains the wrong credentials - something like `incorrect password` where the username provided is correct, or `invalid username` where the password is correct, but doesn't match the username provided.
+Some applications simply come out to tell you the particular field that contains the wrong credentials - something like an `incorrect password` where the username provided is correct, or an `invalid username` where the password is correct but doesn't match the username provided.

 This is a poor practice because it allows user enumeration.